 La Louve is a complex garden that blends wonderfully with the surrounding countryside - 'the borrowed landscape,' using a restricted range of plants.
 Its beauty is partly due to the play between the green foliage and landscape.

-La Louve was designed and built by Nicole de Vésian, a designer with Hermès who specialised in textiles and later in life turned to gardens.
-She purchased La Louve in 1986, as a village house with a plot of south-facing waste land.
-Over the course of ten years, she transformed the space into a complex work of art, combining stone and topiarised scrubland plants, and in so doing transformed the image of the Provencal garden.
+La Louve was designed and created by Nicole de Vésian, a designer at Hermès who specialised in textiles and turned to gardening later in life.
+She purchased La Louve in 1986 as a village house with a plot of south-facing wasteland.
+Over the course of ten years, she transformed the space into a complex work of art, combining stone and topiarised scrubland plants, and thus transformed La Louve into a true Provencal garden.
 As she turned 80, Nicole de Vésian decided to build a new house, with a garden on a single level, near the top of the village.
 She then sold La Louve to Judith Pillsbury, an art dealer from Paris and garden expert, who has tended the garden like a curator.

 Nowadays Sylvie and Pascal Verger-Lanel maintain the character of each one of the four major garden spaces, replacing plants when necessary with total respect for the original design and layout.